ChouVandy/chouvandy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am currently studying as a students at [Institute of Teachnology of Cambodia(ITC)](http://itc.edu.kh/fr/).

-I has been an intership at [Ministry of Post and Communication(MPC)](https://mptc.gov.kh/en/).
-I were getting a task to do on webscriping.
-I had scriped the documents from the Ministrie in Cambodia.
-My goal is build Model to detect documents automaticaly.
-In 2024, I has been an intership at [Ministry of Education Youth and Sports(MEYS)](https://moeys.gov.kh/en).
-I did a report that related to the primary education departement.
-The result of my intership at MEYS is to Analysis of refresher training on early grade learning packages.
-I have an experience to be an employee.
-I were a data entry.
-I need to inter data into the Database.
-[Digital Divided Data Cambodia(DDD)](https://www.digitaldividedata.com).
+I am currently pursuing my studies at the [Institute of Teachnology of Cambodia(ITC)](http://itc.edu.kh/fr/), where I have developed a strong foundation in technology and data analysis.
+My academic journey has been complemented by practical experiences through internships, which have allowed me to apply my skills in real-world scenarios and contribute to impactful projects.

+During my internship at the [Ministry of Post and Communication(MPC)](https://mptc.gov.kh/en/), I worked on an exciting web scraping project.
+My primary task was to extract documents from various ministries across Cambodia.
+This experience honed my technical skills and inspired my goal of building a model that can automatically detect and categorize documents, streamlining data management processes.

+In 2024, I joined the [Ministry of Education Youth and Sports(MEYS)](https://moeys.gov.kh/en) for an internship that focused on analyzing refresher training activities related to early-grade learning packages under the Primary Education Department.
+This project required me to analyze complex datasets and generate meaningful insights, reinforcing my passion for data analysis and its potential to drive informed decision-making in education.

+In addition to these internships, I have professional experience as a data entry employee at [Digital Divide Data (DDD)](https://www.digitaldividedata.com).
+My role involved accurately inputting large volumes of data into databases, which improved my attention to detail and understanding of data management systems.

+These experiences have shaped my aspirations to continue leveraging data and technology to solve pressing challenges and contribute to meaningful innovations in Cambodia and beyond.

 A data-driven personal website
 ======